tom-howard/ros/docs/waffles/intro.md

 The Robots and Laptops connect to a dedicated wireless network running in the Diamond called *'DIA-LAB'*.
 There are a few things that you need to know about this:

 * Laptops must be connected to the DIA-LAB network in order to establish a ROS network between them and the robots.
-* Laptops *do not have internet access* when connected to DIA-LAB.
+* Laptops **do not have internet access** when connected to DIA-LAB.
-* You'll need to connect the laptop to *eduroam* (or use another computer) to access any external resources (such as the instructions on this Course Site).
+* You'll need to connect the laptop to *eduroam* (or use another computer) to access any external resources (such as the instructions on this site).

 Credentials for DIA-LAB and eduroam have already been set on the laptops, allowing you to connect to either network straight away, but speak to a member of the teaching team if you are having any issues.

 ### IDE: VS Code

-*Visual Studio Code* is installed on the laptops for you to use working on your real-robot ROS applications.
-Launch VS Code from any terminal by simply typing `code`, or you could also launch it by clicking the icon in the favourites bar on the left-hand side of the screen:
+*Visual Studio Code* is installed on the laptops for you to use when working on your ROS applications for the assignment tasks.
+Launch VS Code from any terminal by simply typing `code`.
+You can also launch it by clicking the icon in the favourites bar on the left-hand side of the screen:

 <figure markdown>
   ![](../images/vscode/icon.png)